- Simone "Simca" Beck born (1904)

-The 60 (Plus) Coolest People in Food & Drink
+The 60 (Plus) Coolest People in Food and Drink

 Recipe of the day

-Of course, you can be cool and powerful, cool and interesting.
-You can certainly be cool and innovative.
-In fact, part of the point of our singling out cool folks in these areas is that men and women who are genuinely cool tend to be the true originals, the true creators — precisely because, being cool, they aren't overly concerned with what their colleagues are doing or how the critics judge them or what all those Yappers, er, Yelpers might think.
-Cool people just do what they do, usually really well, and in so doing, lead us into new territory.
+The point of singling out cool folks in these areas, to us, is that men and women who are genuinely cool tend to be the true innovators in their fields, precisely because, by definition, they aren't overly concerned with what their colleagues are doing or what the critics or those who tweet and Yelp might think.
+They make their own rules, and in so doing lead us into new territory.

 Be a Part of the Conversation

 Join the Daily Meal's Community and Share your Thoughts